-Yep, I loved that time of year.
-And I still do!
-Maybe it was all that candy, or maybe it was the annual trip to Collinsville with my Mom to pick out a pumpkin at the pumpkin patch.
+Yep, I loved that time of year, and I still do!
+Maybe it was all that candy, or maybe it was the annual trip to Collinsville, California with my Mom to pick out a pumpkin at the pumpkin patch.
 But whatever it was, it left a lasting impression with me.
 And now, every time I make these muffins, I can revisit that time in my memory, and enjoy it almost as much as I did when I was actually carving that pumpkin!

 - 2 cups whole wheat pastry flour

 - 2 large egg whites

 - 1/4 cup oil (light flavor such as grape seed or safflower)

 - 3/4 cup milk (dairy, almond, soy or rice will work well)